RelationalAI SDK for Java

 The SDK has a single runtime dependency (jsoniter), a dependency for running the SDK examples (commons-cli), and several additional dependencies for running the unit and integration tests.

-To build the SDK you need to first clone it from the GitHub repository:
+To build the SDK, you first need to clone it from the GitHub repository:

 git clone https://github.com/RelationalAI/rai-sdk-java